 Travels With Walter An Educator's Life

-have a learning disability or just
+"Was I a late bloomer, have I a learning disability or am I just

 not be the brightest bulb in the circuit, 'that is the question.' "

 My first day at Kingston Elementary School was memorable because Freddie Done would not stop crying.
 Fred lived up the street and his mom helped my mom with housework.
 Fred was a little different and didn’t last long in school.
 Years later I would see his picture on page three of the Boston Globe.
 Seems he was the first male arrested for prostitution in the Commonwealth of Massachusetts.

 Mrs. Hardy, pulled the hair of anyone talking many of us got a haircut

 Nancy’s brother Ralph was the sixth grade gang leader of Kingston Elementary School.
 Gangs were much friendlier in those days.
 Members were too old for swings and sea saws and if there weren't any sports going on, older guys hung around away from the other children.
 I lost track of Ralph.
 Many years later I noticed his older sister Barbara on classmates.com.
 Retired in Florida, she reported that Nancy had died a number of years earlier and Ralph was working in a gas station.
 We communicated a bit but stopped when I showed no interest in helping her drive her new Cadillac Escalade to New England.

 Shortly after graduating from college I got to know Nancy's father Tommy.
 A loud and outspoken man, he joined our Friday night poker game and started betting like crazy and with little rhyme or reason.
 It was a successful game until he began playing on a regular basis.
 The game would eventually dissipate.